corda/corda/docs/source/setting-up-a-corda-network.rst

 Certificates
 ------------

-If two nodes are to communicate successfully then both need to have each other's root certificate in their truststores.
-The simplest way to achieve this is to have all nodes sign off of a single root.

-Later R3 will provide this root for production use, but for testing you can use ``certSigningRequestUtility.jar`` to generate a node certificate with a fixed test root:
+All nodes belonging to the same Corda network must have the same root CA. For testing purposes you can use ``certSigningRequestUtility.jar`` to generate a node certificate with a fixed test root:

 .. sourcecode:: bash